 All NHS hospitals in the UK will be invited to participate.
-So far, we have interest from approximately 70 hospitals.
-Only adult patients undergoing selected major, major+ or complex non-cardiac surgery will be eligible for inclusion.
-An index list of eligible procedures is produced (See Appendix 8) this list will be updated by the study team.
+So far we have interest from approximately 70 hospitals.
+Only patients undergoing surgery defined by our list of index procedures (see Appendix 5) will be eligible for inclusion.
 Each hospital will be offered the opportunity to either approach all eligible patients for consent, or plan to recruit a maximum 5 patients per week.
 Where a sampling approach is taken, the patients to be approached for consent will be based on a random sampling strategy which will involve an 8-day rolling sampling cycle (i.e. the first 5 patients starting from Monday morning in week one, followed by the first 5 patients starting from Tuesday in week two etc etc).
 If any of the first 5 patients approached refuse consent, then consecutive patients will be approached for consent until the target recruitment number has been achieved.